kubernetes/community/sig-etcd/vision.md

 The goals and milestones listed here are for future releases.
 The scope of release v3.6 has already been defined and is unlikely to change.

-## Etcd the most reliable key-value storage
+## Etcd is a reliable key-value storage

 Reliability remains the most important property of etcd.
 The project cannot allow for another [data inconsistency incident].